-Most homes in the Tampa Bay Area have water heaters, most of which are either gas or electric.
-Even though we live in a warm sunny climate you still need hot water because you may desire to wash your clothes in hot water or take a nice hot shower or a hot bath.
-The water heater in your home supplies hot water to every area it is required throughout your home, including the kitchen, bathrooms, and your washing machine.
+Most homes and businesses in the Tampa Bay Area have water heaters, most of which are either gas or electric.
+Even though we live in a warm sunny climate you still need hot water to take a nice hot shower or a hot bath, or to perform other tasks that require the use of hot water.
+The water heater in your house supplies hot water to every area it is required throughout your home, including the kitchen, bathrooms, and your washing machine.
+And if you have a business, let’s say a restaurant for example, could you imagine washing all those dirty dishes in cold water?
 Without a water heater, life would just not be the same for most of us since we have become accustomed to having hot water available to us whenever we need it.
-In fact, we have become so accustomed to it that many of us take it for granted and may even forget that it is because of the water heater in our home that we have hot water available to us.
+In fact, we have become so accustomed to it that many of us take it for granted and may even forget that it is mainly because of the water heater in our home or business that we have hot water available to us on demand.

 When to Replace Your Water Heater

 The national average of a water heater's life is 7-10 years, at which point you may need to replace your water heater.
 However, the lifespan of the water heater in your home may differ from the national average for various reasons.
 Generally, a gas water heater may have a lifespan of 8-12 years and an electric water heater a lifespan of 10-15 years.
 But like anything else, to get the most life out of your water heater you will need to take care of it.
 Let's say that you buy a car and the manufacturer claims the car will run for up to 200,000 miles with proper maintenance.
 If you fail to change the oil in it or give it a tune-up as recommended, don't be surprised if you start encountering problems with the vehicle a lot sooner.
 The same is true with your water heater, if you take care of it, it will last longer.